Quasi-Probabilistic Readout Correction of Mid-Circuit Measurements for Adaptive Feedback via Measurement Randomized Compiling: Introduction

 A common assumption in quantum computing is that readout errors are purely probabilistic --- that is, for a given projective measurement of some finite duration, a qubit has a defined probability of experiencing a bit flip during readout.
-However, this assumption is often violated in systems with multiplexed readout in which measurement crosstalk can cause context-dependent and correlated readout errors \cite{blumoff2016implementing, chen2019detector, heinsoo2018rapid}.
-Moreover, the probability of a bit-flip for a qubit in an excited state can vastly differ from the probability of a bit-flip while sitting in the ground state due to non-unital processes such as energy relaxation and $T_1$ decay \cite{elder2020high}.
-However, by twirling a process over a unitary 1-design, one can effectively \textit{design} stochastic channels \cite{graydon2022designing}.
+However, this assumption is often violated in systems with multiplexed readout in which measurement crosstalk can cause context-dependent coherent and correlated readout errors \cite{blumoff2016implementing, heinsoo2018rapid, chen2019detector, maciejewski2020mitigation}.
+Moreover, the probability of a bit-flip for a qubit in an excited state can vastly differ from the probability of a bit-flip while sitting in the ground state due to non-unital processes such as energy relaxation and $T_1$ decay \cite{elder2020high}, leading to context-dependent errors which depend on the state of a qubit prior to readout.
+However, by twirling a process over a unitary 1-design, one can effectively \emph{design} stochastic channels \cite{graydon2022designing}.
 One such strategy for designing stochastic channels is randomized compiling (RC) \cite{wallman2016noise, hashim2021randomized}, which is a robust and efficient method for tailoring arbitrary Markovian errors into Pauli channels in gate-based quantum computing.
 While RC was originally designed for tailoring gate noise, it can be adapted to tailor measurement noise \cite{beale2023randomized}, and has been previously shown to reduce worst-case error rates in state-preparation and measurement (SPAM) \cite{hashim2023benchmarking, mclaren2023stochastic}.
 In this work, we experimentally deploy RC for quantum measurements on an eight-qubit superconducting quantum processor (see \fig\ref{fig:fig1}a).
 We show that, under measurement RC (MRC), quantum measurement noise can be accurately described by a stochastic error model in which the probability of a bit-flip for any given qubit is independent of the preparation state or the state of other qubits on the quantum processor, thus enforcing common pre-existing assumptions about the stochasticity of measurement errors.